robertnd/streaming-analytics/README.md

 ```

-The lambda function can also be deployed manually via the Kinesis Application wizard (by selecting a Lambda temmplate)
+The lambda function can also be deployed manually via the Kinesis Application wizard (by selecting a Lambda template)

 The preprocessor function needs to be set up only ONCE.
 The function can be reused with any other aggregated stream.